Oncologists have several duties and responsibilities, primarily diagnosing and treating cancer patients. Oncologist salary average $358,000 in 2019.

 They then proceed to medical residency, which lasts 3-5 years depending on the area of specialty.
 After residency and fellowship, surgeons sit for a licensing exam.

-How Much is an Oncologist Salary
+How Much is an Oncologist Salary in 2019?

 According to Medscape report of 2016, oncologists enjoy an annual average salary of $358,000.
 Lowest salary is $267,000 while the highest paid oncologist earns $453,000.